MRTA Vs MLTA: Which Do You Need?

 Buying a home is a huge commitment and will take the average homeowner up to 35 years to fully repay.
 Hence, you should be protecting this investment even when you are no longer around to finish paying for it due to unforeseen circumstances.

-In the event of death or TPD, a mortgage insurance policy frees the borrower’s dependents from any debt as it is designed to pay off the remaining debt on repayment mortgages.
+A mortgage insurance policy frees the borrower’s dependents from any debt as it is designed to pay off the remaining debt on repayment mortgages in the event of death or TPD.

-While BNM does not make it compulsory to buy mortgage insurance, customers who borrow money from financial institutions will find that their loan approvals are tied to their signing up for a mortgage insurance policy.
+In practice, customers who borrow money from financial institutions in Malaysia will find that their loan approvals are tied to their signing up for a mortgage insurance policy.

 Just like any other life insurance policy, you need to pay a set amount of premium for a mortgage life insurance policy.
 If you pass away while the policy is in effect, the insurance company pays off your mortgage.
 Your spouse or beneficiaries can then live in the house debt-free without having to worry about making any mortgage payments.

 In Malaysia, there are two types of mortgage life insurance available – Mortgage Reducing Term Assurance (MRTA) or Mortgage Decreasing Term Assurance (MDTA) and Mortgage Level Term Assurance (MLTA).